psullus/machine-learning/capstone/report/report.md

 I use the sklearn CountVectorizer class to convert the list of texts (twits) into a matrix with each text (twit) been a row and each word been a column.
 The corresponding row:column value is the frequency of the occurrence of each word in that twit.

+Image

 With the large amount of training data and the various characters people use in texts (twits) we have a lot of strange word in the column.
 It also means we have a lot of column 27387 (when we use the stop_words parameter).

 ### Count Vectorizer

-I use the sklearn.feature_extraction.text.CountVectorizer to Separate the string into individual words and give each word (column) an integer ID.
+I use the sklearn.feature_extraction.text.CountVectorizer to
+* Separate the string into individual words and give each word (column) an integer ID.
- Count the occurs of each word (column) in each twit (row).
+* Count the occurs of each word (column) in each twit (row).
- Covert all words to lower case.
+* Covert all words to lower case.
- Ignore all punctuation.
+* Ignore all punctuation.
- Ignore all stop words.
+* Ignore all stop words.

 ### Split Dataset

 I split the dataset into four buckets
 X_train:	Training data for the text (twit) column.
 y_train:	Training data for the label column.
 X_test:	Testing data for the text (twit) column.
 y_text:	Testing data for the label column.

 Number of rows in the total set: 17952
 Number of rows in the training set: 13464
 Number of rows in the test set: 4488

 After splitting the dataset, we need to convert the data into the matrix format just like we did in the sample above using CountVectorizer.
 For the training data we need to fit first, so the model can learn a vocabulary and then transform to the matrix view.
 For the testing dataset we only need to transform to the matrix view.